 You should be testing your pool water regularly to keep up to date with the state of your pool.
 If you are having constant trouble with your pool and can’t seem to clean the water properly, you may want to consider taking a water sample to a pool store.

-Generally, a pool store will be able to test the sample immediately for you and tell you what problems may be taking place in your pool.
-They will get a more accurate reading than most pool owners will, so this is an excellent option for specific situations.
+Generally, a pool store can test the sample immediately for you and tell you what problems may occur in your pool.
+They will get a more accurate reading than most pool owners, so this is an excellent option for specific situations.

 Which Testing Method Should You Use?

 The main standout difference between using liquid testing and testing strips is the complexity of the methods.
 If you have been using liquid testing kits for years and are used to the technique and happy to stick with it, I see no reason to change.
-They are very accurate if used correctly and have a wider array of testing options, so pool owners that value precision may gravitate towards them.
+They are accurate if used correctly and have a wider array of testing options, so pool owners who value precision may gravitate toward them.

 Any further questions?
 Let me know.